Research

 Rose-ringed parakeets (Psittacula krameri) are one of the most invasive bird species in the world, having established nonnative populations in over 35 countries.
 While these birds are beautiful, intelligent, and charismatic, they can devastate native species and ecosystems where they are introduced.
 Further, they cause significant agricultural damage by eating crops.
 Rose-ringed parakeets were introduced on the island of Kauai, Hawaii, in the 1960s.
 What began as only a few animals is now in excess of 10,500 birds.

 From 2019-2022, I led a study in collaboration with the USDA National Wildlife Research Center to evaluate management options to reduce the rose-ringed parakeet population size on Kauai.
 This work was funded by the Hawaii State Legislature Senate Bill No. 772, which was passed in response to the impacts the parakeets have caused on the island.
 Our work included 1) evaluating the efficacy of a roost culling effort – using air rifles to cull parakeets in their large nightly congregations – conducted by a private wildlife control company; 2) efforts to habituate the rose-ringed parakeets to bird feeders to evaluate the potential use of contraceptives; 3) spatial modeling to predict locations on Kauai where the population may spread; 4) evaluating the genetic diversity of rose-ringed parakeets on Kauai, relatedness to a population on Oahu, and how this information could be used to guide future rose-ringed parakeet population management in Hawaii.
 My collaborators and I consolidated this information into a recommended management plan for rose-ringed parakeets on Kauai.
-This plan is currently in review by the state of Hawaii and will be shared here when it is publicly-available.

 Ocelots in South Texas